Samuel Glasse: Works

 Glasse was active in the last quarter of the 18th century with sermons for charities.
 A Justice of the Peace he published in 1787 A Narrative of Proceedings tending towards a National Reforming previous to, and consequent upon, his Majesty's Royal Proclamation for the Suppression of Vice and Immorality.
 In a Letter to a Friend, &c. by a Country Magistrate, London, 1787; and assisted William Man Godschall in the pamphlet A General Plan of Parochial and Provincial Police of the same year.
 The Piety, Wisdom, and Policy of promoting Sunday Schools, London, 1786, and an article in the Gentleman's Magazine of January 1788, were ways in which Glasse supported the work of Robert Raikes.
+In 1797, he published A Course of Lectures on the Holy Festivals; with Practical Remarks on Each, and Exhortations to a More Devout and Solemn Observance of Them.

 In 1777 Glasse translated and edited a French work by Louis-Antoine Caraccioli, as Address from a Lady of Quality to her Children in the Last Stage of a Lingering Illness, Gloucester, 1778, 2 vols.